IpareSe/ARDemo/README.md

 AR demos

 For practice for beginner and set some level of advance implementation. this got me a lot i made so many demos.
 Every next gives me confidence and expertise.
+A Game, Ball shooting.

 You can learn from all my AR Demos